I. NVRA and California Elections Code Requirements for DMV Voter Registration

 DMV makes voter registration available in the following languages: English, Spanish, Chinese, Hindi, Japanese, Khmer, Korean, Tagalog, Thai, and Vietnamese.
 The Secretary of State prints and distributes VRCs in the same languages.
 Upon request, the Secretary of State will provide county elections officials with VRCs in one or more languages.
 The elections official will, in turn, supply these forms as required, or upon request, to local DMV field offices within their county.

 - In accordance with California State Assembly Bill 60 (“AB 60”), Stats.
 2013, Ch.
 524, DMV is authorized to issue a DL/ID without receiving satisfactory proof that the applicant’s presence in the United States is authorized under federal law.
-Customers applying for or renewing a DL/ID under AB 60 will not be presented with the option to register to vote, if using an electronic form or a paper form that has been pre-populated with their information.
-Regardless of the type of form these customers use, or even if they are submitting change of address information, these customers will not have their information transmitted to the Secretary of State.
+AB 60 driver’s licenses are issued to individuals who are unable to provide proof of legal presence in the United States, but who meet California DMV requirements and are able to provide proof of identity and California residency.
+Customers applying for or renewing a DL/ID under AB 60 do not meet the eligibility to register to vote, therefore, will not be presented with the option to register to vote.
+These customers will not have their information transmitted to the Secretary of State.

 - A new or updated voter registration resulting from a DMV transaction, and a DMV change of address that results in an updated voter registration, all constitute a notification of continued residency within California, for purposes of determining eligibility for cancellation of a voter’s registration.
-(See Chapter 4, Voter Registration Applications and Voter List Maintenance, p.
-19 n.
-13.)
+(See Chapter 4, Voter Registration Applications and Voter List Maintenance)